-Students earning a minor in Religion will complete a total of twentyone (21) hours in addition to REL 131 and REL 132.
-These credits will consist of the fifteen (15) hours of foundational and intermediate coursework, a 300 level course in biblical studies, plus six (6) hours in upper level courses at the 300 or 400 level as advised by a member of the faculty in the Department of Religion and Theology.
+Students earning a minor in Religion will complete a total of twenty-one [21] hours in addition to REL 131 and REL 132.
+These credits will consist of the fifteen [15] hours of foundational and intermediate coursework, a 300 level course in biblical studies, plus six [6] hours in upper level courses at the 300 or 400 level as advised by a member of the faculty in the Department of Religion and Theology.

-ltem # Title Credits
+Item # Title Credits

-REL 232 3 Biblical Studies Since the Enlightenment
+REL 232 Biblical Studies Since the Enlightenment

-REL 235 3 World Religions
+REL 235 World Religions

-REL 239 3 Ethics
+REL 239 Ethics

-REL 336 3 Basic Christian Beliefs
+REL 336 Basic Christian Beliefs

 3 300-level Biblical Studies

 3 300/400-level Religion

 3 300/400-level Religion

 21 Sub-Total Credits